peteroupc/encoding/docs/PeterO.Text.Encodings.md

 <b>Return Value:</b>

-An object that enables encoding and decoding text in the given character ncoding.
-Returns null if the name is null or empty, or if it names an nrecognized or unsupported encoding.
+An object that enables encoding and decoding text in the given character encoding.
+Returns null if the name is null or empty, or if it names an unrecognized or unsupported encoding.

 ### InputToString

     public static string InputToString(
         this PeterO.Text.ICharacterInput reader);

-Reads Unicode characters from a character input and converts them to a ext string.In the .NET implementation, this method is implemented as an extension ethod to any object implementing ICharacterInput and can be called as ollows: `reader.InputToString()` .
-If the object's class already has a InputToString method with the ame parameters, that method takes precedence over this extension ethod.
+Reads Unicode characters from a character input and converts them to a text string.In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterInput and can be called as follows: `reader.InputToString()` .
+If the object's class already has a InputToString method with the same parameters, that method takes precedence over this extension method.

 <b>Parameters:</b>